nathanchance/tuxmake/docs/architectures.md

 # Target architectures

-TuxMake supports building for a set of achitectures, and they are documented here in alphabetical order.
+TuxMake supports building for a set of architectures, and they are documented here in alphabetical order.
 For each architecture, we specify which toolchains are used